 And you can read more about the VA Tidewater process directly from the VA by clicking here.

 I’ve dealt with a few VA Tidewater notices in my day.
 You can click here for a link to a Yelp review from a client who I helped with their VA Tidewater notice.
 The results were quite good.
 In case the link doesn’t work the text to the review is below.

-Bottom line up front: Brian is a magical unicorn lender and you would be remiss not to work with him on your next loan!
+“Bottom line up front: Brian is a magical unicorn lender.
+You would be remiss not to work with him on your next loan!